Schema markup explained: Enhancing SEO and AEO with structured data

 JSON-LD

-The JSON-LD format involves placing a script tag in your page’s head or body element.
+You typically place a JSON-LD script tag in your page's head or body element.
 You fill the script with name:value pairs that identify the properties you want to use and their values.
-It’s the most common method because it’s easier to read.
+It's the most common method because it's more straightforward to read.
 The HTML tags in the other two formats quickly complicate the code, making it difficult to find values when updating them.

 Here’s how the structured data might look for a page selling a Gillo GT 25” recurve riser, a popular choice among professional archers: